betterscientificsoftware/bssw.io/Articles/Blog/AcceptingHigh-QualitySoftwareContributionsAsScientificPublications.md

 monograph describing the researchers' contribution and presenting results.
-The community benefits of this classical publication format are limited, especially in comparison with other, more effective technology dissemination systems such as [Git](https://git-scm.com/), which are employed by virtually all software community efforts, feature powerful services that are waiting to be explored by an academic peer review system: full
+The community benefits of this classical publication format are limited, especially in comparison with other, more effective technology dissemination systems such as [Git](https://git-scm.com/), which are employed by virtually all software community efforts and feature powerful services that are waiting to be explored by an academic peer review system: full